Task-Hero/TaskHero-iOS/README.md

 # Group Project - *Task Hero*

 **Task Hero** is productivity tool.
 It enables a team to manage tasks and progress with chat and notification.
-A team can mange single task with multiple steps which are assigned to each team members.
+A team can manage single task with multiple steps which are assigned to each team members.

 Time spent: **20** hours spent in total